Victor-Villacis/RockPaperScissors/README.md

 #  Rock Paper Scissors JS Game

-A animation awesome cool drag and drop developer game
+A animation awesome cool drag and drop developer game.
+Open two tabs to play, so one player does not see the other players move.
+It is drag and drop.
+No need to enter names if you don't want to.